Ahmed-Makled/clinic/diagrams/doctor_manage_appointments_sequence_diagram.md

 - **Schedule Management**: Integration with doctor availability schedules

 ### Note:
 The system ensures data integrity through transaction management and provides comprehensive audit trails for all appointment status changes.
-All patient communications are automated to maintain consistent service quality.
+Patient notifications are handled by background services separate from the doctor workflow.